Akselmo/akselmo/README.md

   - Current iteration made with Python and GTK.
   - I'm rewriting the app in C++ and using Qt as a learning process.
 (Might take a while...)

+**You will find releases of these projects on above links.
+Github repositories are just mirrors.**

 ### Languages I enjoy using:
 - C